ZeroneV1/updater-test/hosting_info.md

-# Text File Formatting for News and Changelog
+# Text File Formatting and Fetch Locations for News and Changelog

 Your `news.txt` and `changelog.txt` files support special syntax for formatting text and creating links within the undergr0und application.
+This document also explains where in the code you can change the locations from which these files are fetched.

 ## General Formatting (News and Changelog)